 - Biological2: Maggots raised in a sterile environment are applied to the wound, and the wound is wrapped in gauze.
 The maggots only eat the dead tissue leaving the healthy tissue to heal.
 This method is not very common but is still used in some cases.

 Let Home Care Delivered Make Life Easier

 Our team at Home Care Delivered takes the stress out of ordering wound care supplies so that you can focus on healing.
 We carry a wide variety of dressings, foams, gauze, tapes, and more.
-Our product specialists can help you choose the right product for your needs.
-We’ll also take care of the paperwork, and follow up with you each month to make sure you have everything you need and are satisfied.
+Our product specialists can help take care of the paperwork, and will follow up with you each month to make sure you have everything you need and are satisfied.
 We are here to help you and your loved ones get through this challenging time.
 To sign up, enter your phone number in the bottom left of the screen, and a specialist will call you.